NiklasEi/www-nikl-me/_projects/hytale/hygames.md

 ---
-layout: page
+layout: page-center
 type: hytale
 title: Hygames
-description: Creating content for Hytale
+summary: Creating content for Hytale
 ---
 Hygames is a project by a group of people who want to create plugins/mods for the upcoming game [Hytale](https://hytale.com/){:target="_blank"}.
 At the moment the project consists of a [GitHub organisation](https://github.com/hygames-team){:target="_blank"}, [a website](https://www.hygames.co){:target="_blank"}, and has a [Discord server](http://discord.hygames.co){:target="_blank"}.